So what are dependencies in project management?

 3. Cross-team dependencies

-This is when different teams or departments depend on one another to complete a complex project or project activity.
+This is when different cross functional team members or departments depend on one another to complete a complex project or project activity.

-For example, the sales and marketing team depend on each other to work on a lead generating campaign.
+For example, the marketing and engineering team depend on each other to work on a product launch campaign.

 4. External dependencies

-There are always some things that you can’t account for in your project plan because they’re out of your control.
+There are always some things that project managers can’t account for in the project plan because they’re out of their control.
+Those are external dependencies.

 An external dependency can be outsourcing to expecting a supply delivery, waiting on client approvals…basically anything you don’t really have a say in.